welidwg/PSC/README.md

 </p>

 ## About MRM
 MRM is a web application that digitizes and organizes public library resources, providing users with a user-friendly platform to access and search for books, documents, and other materials in a convenient numerical format.
+It was developed using native PHP.
 ## Website Link
 <a href="https://www.mrm.great-site.net/main/" target="_blank">https://www.mrm.great-site.net/main/</a>
 ## Screen Shots